FedML-AI/FedML/doc/en/cross-silo/examples/mqtt_s3_fedavg_hierarchical_mnist_lr_example.md

     fedml.run_hierarchical_cross_silo_client()
 ```

 At the client side, the client ID (a.k.a rank) starts from 1.
-Node rank is the rank of node inside a Silo/Client and starts from 0.
-In this example, Silo-1 has 2 nodes with ranks 0 and 1, but Silo-2 has only one node with rank 0.

 At the server side, run the following script:
 ```